agdsn/pycroft/README.md

 and type in the following path for the python interpreter:
 `/opt/pycroft/venv/bin/python`.

-Be sure to also add a path mapping from the project directory on your machine to `/opt/pycroft/app`, so that PyCharm can correctly map remote files to files on your machine and vice versa (especially important for using the debugger).

 Repeat the same thing for **test** environment defined in `docker-compose.test.yml`.